cristobaltapia/python-wofi/README.rst

 What license does it use?
 =========================

-The MIT license, the same as Rofi itself.
+The MIT license, the same as python-rofi.

 Bug reports